mcw-rcc/mcw-rcc.github.io/docs/storage/rcc-storage.md

 ### Home

-**Quota**: 50 GiB
+**Quota**: 100 GiB
 **Snapshot**: 14 daily @ 12PM, 6 weekly @ 1PM Sunday
 **Replication**: continuous with snapshot

 Every user has a home directory located at `/home/netid`.
 The home directory is used for storing user-installed software, user-written scripts, etc. Each home directory is only accessible by its owner.
 This directory is not suitable for sharing files.
-The quota limit is 50GiB.
+The quota limit is 100 GiB.

 ### Group